Grayson Shillingford

-Grayson Cleophas Shillingford (25 September 1944 – 23 December 2009) was a West Indian cricketer who played in seven Test matches from 1969 to 1972.
-His cousin Irvine Shillingford also played Test cricket for the West Indies.
+Grayson Cleophas Shillingford SAH (25 September 1944 – 23 December 2009) was a West Indian cricketer who played in seven Test matches from 1969 to 1972.

+Early life

-Grayson Shillingford attended Dominica Grammar School in Roseau.
+Grayson Cleophas Shillingford was born on September 25, 1944, in Macoucherie, Dublanc, Dominica.
+He attended Dominica Grammar School in Roseau.
+His first cousin was Irvine Shillingford, who also played Test cricket for the West Indies.

+Career

 He was a right-arm fast bowler who played for Windward Islands from 1967–68 to 1978–79.
 He toured England with the West Indies team in 1969 and 1973.
 His best first-class figures were 6 for 49 for the Combined Windward and Leeward Islands team against Trinidad in 1971–72.